your cart

 Sichuan Peppercorn

-Perhaps one of the most important ingredients in Sichuan cuisine because it is used in complimentary sauces and dips such as chilli oil or spicy garlic sauce.
-Sichuan peppercorn is usually infused with hot oil to produce very delicious, and easy-to-make, stir fried dishes.
+Perhaps one of the most important ingredients in Sichuan cuisine is because it is used in complementary sauces and dips such as chilli oil or spicy garlic sauce.
+Sichuan peppercorn is usually infused with hot oil to produce very delicious, and easy-to-make, stir-fried dishes.

-Authentic Sichuan peppercorn can be particularly difficult to source; however, we have some in stock for you to buy.
+Authentic Sichuan peppercorns can be particularly difficult to source; however, we have some in stock for you to buy.

 Five Spice Powder